Agriculture signs a deal for digital radios

 - By Vandana Sinha

-Agency security, maintenance and high-level personnel will be the primary users in both day-to-day and emergency situations, he said.
+"Now they'll have metro area coverage," unlike the previous analog radio system, Flora said, adding that agency security, maintenance and high-level personnel will be the primary users in both day-to-day and emergency situations.